-The employee or their representative is responsible for arranging: -

-- i) Their witnesses and notifying them of the time and date of the Review. - ii) Provision of their evidence/documentation to be presented at the review
+The employee or their representative is responsible for arranging: - i) Their witnesses and notifying them of the time and date of the review ii) Provision of their evidence/documentation to be presented at the review

-Details of the information to be presented and the names of witnesses to be called should be made available to the Reviewing Officer, line managers and employee, a minimum of 5 working days before the day of the Review.
+Details of the information to be presented and the names of witnesses to be called should be made available to the Reviewing Officer, line managers and employee, a minimum of five working days (excluding school closures) before the day of the Review.

-If the employee's chosen representative is unable to attend, the Performance Review will be rescheduled to a mutually convenient time no more than 5 working days after the date originally proposed.
-(This deadline may be extended by agreement provided the meeting is held within 20 working days of the originally notified date).
+If the employee's chosen representative is unable to attend, the Performance Review will be rescheduled to a mutually convenient time no more than 5 working days (excluding school closures) after the date originally proposed.
+(This deadline may be extended by agreement provided the meeting is held within twenty working days (excluding school closures) of the originally notified date).